Chrysalisobel/mainLuckAI/README.md

 # mainLuckAI
 Main UI with scene.
-Player as a traveller to an enchanted land to find a young boy who showcases and teaches humanity and compassion through gestures and verbal communication.
+Experiential learning - Player as a traveller to an enchanted land to find a young boy who showcases and teaches humanity and compassion through gestures and verbal communication.